⇓ Watch Video ⇓

 On the page:

-7. What we can make with chayote squash?
+- What dishes we can make with chayote squash?

 If you buy chayote with thorns and have it in a bag at the cash register, let the cashier know about it.
 So, she doesn’t get jabbed by the spines.